rundeck/docs/docs/upgrading/upgrading-to-rundeck-3.2.md

 See other [Upgrading](/upgrading/) Documents if you are upgrading from 3.0 or earlier.
 :::

-## Upgrading from Rundeck 3.0 Using Debian packaging
+## Upgrading from Rundeck 3.0 Using Debian/RPM packaging

 The value of `framework.projects.dir` in the default install of Rundeck 3.2 in the config file `framework.properties` has changed to: